eeb313-2019/Group-4-Birds/README.md

 # Introduction to the project

-  Owing to the evident global climate change, some migratory birds are experiencing a rapid decline in their abundances.
-Besides, a change in local climatic conditions (such as temperature and precipitation) may predict a shift in migration dates.
-Studies on effects of climate change on Ontario migratory birds have been done and well analyzed, and we are wondering if Western Sandpiper, a migratory species which passes through coastal British Columbia as a stopover site, shows similar trends.
-We are to plot out the abundance data of Western Sandpiper against the stopover sites' local temperature and precipitation and compare the difference in peaks in migration dates on an 24-year interval to figure out if climate change is a potential threat.
-Thus, we can give insights for future conservation efforts of this species.
+  As a response to the evident climate change, some organisms have altered their behavior, morphology and physiology.
+For migratory birds, changes in local climatic conditions (such as temperature and precipitation) may predict a shift in their migration dates.
+Studies on effects of climate change on Ontario migratory birds have been done and well analyzed, and we are wondering if Western Sandpiper (*Calidris mauri*), a long-term migratory species which passes through coastal British Columbia as a stopover site, shows similar trends.
+We are to plot out the migration timing when most of the birds have arrived against the stopover sites' local temperature and precipitation from 1991-2015 and see whether the local climate predicts the migration timing.
 We want to do this analysis because all of our group members are specifically interested in bird diversity and conservation, and would like to better understand the current anthropogenic environmental crisis.

 # Description of the data